The 23 Arsenal academy graduates playing elsewhere in major leagues

 After being released by Arsenal in 2019, Stevens spent a season at Isthmian League Premier Division club Worthing before linking up with Thompson at Brentford.

-The 18-year-old was awarded their B Team Player of the Year award in 2020-21 and has also made six first-team appearances for Brentford.
+The 18-year-old was awarded their B Team Player of the Year award in 2020-21 and has also made eight first-team appearances for Brentford.
+He made his Premier League debut with a 14-minute cameo in their 4-1 defeat to Southampton in January.

 After infamously struggling on loan at West Brom, Gnabry was allowed to join Werder Bremen for just £5million in 2016.